aharshit123456/aharshit123456/README.md

 ### Hi there, I'm Harshit Agarwal

-## I am a 16 y' old who loves learning new technologies
+## I am a 17 y' old who loves learning new technologies
 - :computer: I started programming as an 11 y old with Java on Netbeans
 - :fireworks: Java and Python are my developmental languages.
 - :balloon: I'm still learning the basics
-- :bell: I'm looking to collavorate with other content creators
+- :bell: I'm looking to collaborate with other content creators
 - :new_moon_with_face: 2020 Goals: Implement many new research technologies
 - :sun_with_face: Fun fact: I love to play guitar
 - :rose: Also learning Machine Learning and Cryptography avidly